Summer Camp at Home 2012: 10 weeks of activities for kids

 Last year, my sons and I had a blast all summer with our Summer Camp at Home.
 Each week, we focused on a different theme and used that theme to learn and have fun.
 We took day trips, had play dates and read lots of library books (with plenty of free, unstructured play as well as quiet time).

 Well, Summer Camp at Home is back by popular demand!
+(Update: Below is a list of links to each week of ideas.
+Please click away!)

 (OK, maybe it was just three people … and two of them live with me….)